The current position

-Closure details will be advertised in advance and a local diversion route will be available for pedestrians while a formal signed diversion route will be in place for vehicles via Great Sampford, Hempstead and Steeple Bumpstead.
+Any planned closures will be advertised in advance and a local diversion route will be available for pedestrians while a formal signed diversion route will be in place for vehicles via Great Sampford, Hempstead and Steeple Bumpstead.

 We understand you may have many further questions about the proposed scheme.
 Once we have concluded the necessary on-site technical investigations we will be in a better position to provide more detailed information.